aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/calculate/math-calculate/_index.md

 ## Why should you use the Math Calculate API?

-- **Fast Excel calculations** – finish month-end reports in seconds
+- **Fast Excel calculations** - finish month-end reports in seconds.-
-- **Bulk percentage increase Excel** – update prices, forecasts, commissions in one click
+- **Bulk percentage increase Excel** - update prices, forecasts, commissions in one click.
-- **Add same number to entire column** – inventory, currency conversion, unit conversion
+- **Add same number to entire column** - inventory, currency conversion, unit conversion.
-- **Excel without formulas** – non-technical users love the simplicity
+- **Excel without formulas** - non-technical users love the simplicity.
 - Development can be quickly completed through the existing SDK.

 ## How to Use the Math Calculate API with SDKs